Sub-eikonal Structure of High-Energy Deep-Inelastic Scattering: Summary of results for the dipole sub-eikonal corrections

 \subsection{$g_1$ structure function up to sub-eikonal corrections}

 The $g_1$ structure function up to sub-eikonal corrections in the dipole model is obtained summing up the gluon, eq. (\ref{asymmGluonsub}), and the quark, eq. (\ref{calmQt-asym-1}) contributions.
-In the flavor singlet sector, we have
+For the physical one-photon observable, we have

 Let us define the operators

 and $\calf_{xy}$ defined in \eqref{calFxy}, and observe that

 Thus, result (\ref{SumAsym}) can be rewritten as